How to Have an Authentic Cook Islander Experience© CookIslandsPocketGuide.com

 Markets

-Some of the most authentic market experiences are the ones you spot on the roadside.
+Some of the most authentic market experiences are those you encounter on the roadside.
 You’ll see temporary stalls with fresh produce and drinking nu (coconuts) for sale, sold by the local “mamas”.

 Compare all of the markets across the country in the 5 Best Markets in Rarotonga & the Cook Islands.